Something to Consider: A Response to Francis Chan and His Romish View of the Lord's Supper

 Editor’s Note: The conclusion of this article will appear in the next Trinity Review.

-Harnack, Adolph, History of Dogma, volume ii, translated from the 3rd German edition, Neil Buchanan, translator, Williams & Norgate, 1896, 144.
+Adolph Harnack, History of Dogma, Volume 2, translated from the 3rd German edition, Neil Buchanan, translator, 1896, 144.

-Darwell Stone, A History of the Doctrine of the Holy Eucharist, volume 1, Longmans, Green and Co., 1909, 31.
+Darwell Stone, A History of the Doctrine of the Holy Eucharist, Volume 1, 1909, 31.

-The Apostolic Tradition of Hippolytus, Burton Scott Easton, translator, Cambridge UP, 1934, 94.
+The Apostolic Tradition of Hippolytus, Burton Scott Easton, translator, 1934, 94.

 Jacques-Paul Migne, Patrologiae Cursus Completus, (PG hereafter), 1856-1857, 85 volumes, Volume 8, Column 469.

-Unless otherwise noted, English translations of the Early Church Fathers are cited from The Ante-Nicene Fathers: Translations of the Writings of the Fathers Down to A.D.
-325. Edited by Alexander Roberts and James Donaldson, 10 volumes, 1885–1887, and A Select Library of Nicene and Post-Nicene Fathers of the Christian Church, edited by Philip Schaff and Henry Wace.
+Unless otherwise notes, English translations of the Early Church Fathers are cited from The Ante-Nicene Fathers: Translations of the Writings of the Fathers Down to ad 325, edited by Alexander Roberts and James Donaldson, 10 volumes, 1885–1887, and A Select Library of Nicene and Post-Nicene Fathers of the Christian Church, edited by Philip Schaff and Henry Wace.
 28 volumes in 2 series, 1886–1889.

 § Remarkably, other translations intentionally suppress the distinction between that which is antitypical and that which is authentic: “no one, therefore, having corrupted the type, will receive afterwards the antitype.”
-The Ante-Nicene Fathers: Translations of the Writings of the Fathers down to A.D.
-325, volume ix, Allan Menzies, D.D., editor, The Christian Literature Company, 1896, 255.
+(The Ante-Nicene Fathers: Translations of the Writings of the Fathers down to ad 325, Volume 9, Allan Menzies, D.D., editor, 1896, 255.)